doougui/resume/EN-US.md

 - Worked on the maintenance and evolution of the Terravista enterprise management application.
 - Identified and solved problems in collaboration with the development team.
-- Prooposed code improvements to increase the scalability and stability of the application.
+- Proposed code improvements to increase the scalability and stability of the application.
 - Contributed to the success of the application, helping over 253 companies to grow.
 - Improved the usability and user interface of the application, resulting in a more intuitive and satisfying experience for the users.